BlizzardBunny/CSCI51-Lab8/Lab08_Grp4_readme.txt

 3. create a sample text file for input
 4. run the producer program in terminal using ./[ProgramName] [textfile.txt] [shared memory size]
 5. run the consumer program in terminal using ./[ProgramName] [outputtextfile.txt] [shared memory size]

+Further Notes:
+Once initialized, the shared memory size cannot be altered as the shared memory is not deallocated, leading to a shmat error.